JaredHLZhang/61040-portfolio/assignments/assignment2.md

 **3. Chat with Amimi**
 An AI chat function trained with professional relationship coaching data.
 Couples can turn to Amimi with questions about their future, worries about each other's situation, or conflicts that arise.
 Drawing on its contextual knowledge from listening and memory-making, Amimi provides tailored feedback and supportive suggestions, helping couples reduce anxiety about the future and feel more confident in their relationship journey.

-Together, these features make Amimi more than a communication tool—it becomes a bridge for long-distance couples, helping them sustain love through companionship, memory, and guidance.
+Together, these features make Amimi more than a communication tool, it becomes a bridge for long-distance couples, helping them sustain love through companionship, memory, and guidance.

 ## Concept Designs for Amimi